Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Further aims include developing health technologies, mitigating health risks, protecting populations and promoting good health and well-being in general and at workspaces.

-Finally, this cluster also aims to make public health systems more cost-effective, equitable and sustainable, prevent and tackle poverty-related diseases, and support and enable patients’ participation and self-management.
+Finally, this cluster also aims to make public health systems more cost-effective, equitable and sustainable.
+Moreover, to prevent and tackle poverty-related diseases, and support and enable patients’ participation and self-management.

 2. CULTURE, CREATIVITY AND INCLUSIVE SOCIETY